Linh040501/Boston-bike-sharing-Visualization/README.md

 # Boston Bike-Sharing Visualization

-This project utilizes the Boston Blue Bikes dataset, sourced from [Blue Bikes System Data](https://bluebikes.com/system-data), to analyze and visualize patterns in bike-sharing usage.
+This project utilizes the Boston Blue Bikes dataset, sourced from [Blue Bikes System Data](https://bluebikes.com/system-data), to analyze and visualize patterns in bike-sharing usage in the year 2022.

+**Tools:** Rstudio, Tableau.

 ## Step 1: Data Cleaning Using R